apotonick/paperdragon/README.md

 * you control processing and storage, e.g. first thumbnails and cropping, then process the rest. easy to sidekiq. error handling
+UID generation handled by you. also, updating (e.g. new fingerprint)